visual storytelling

 Augmented Reality (AR)

 Augmented Reality (AR) has been gaining attention recently and is one of the trends to watch out for in visual storytelling.
-AR allows users to explore virtual scenes or objects by interacting with physical spaces, and it can have a strong emotional impact.
+AR allows users to explore virtual scenes or objects by interacting with physical spaces and can have a strong emotional impact.

 For example, entertainment companies increasingly leverage AR for interactive experiences, and digital marketers can use AR to drive engagement with immersive advertising campaigns.